hpcleuven/VscDocumentation/source/access/where_can_i_store_what_kind_of_data.rst

    -  Several types exist, available in $VSC_SCRATCH_XXX variables
    -  For temporary or transient data; there is typically no backup for these filesystems, and 'old' data may be removed automatically.
-   -  Currently, $VSC_SCRATCH_NODE, $VSC_SCRATCH_SITE and
+   -  Currently, $VSC_SCRATCH_NODE and $VSC_SCRATCH_SITE
-      $VSC_SCRATCH_GLOBAL are defined, for space that is available per node, per site, or globally on all nodes of the VSC (currently, there is no real 'global' scratch filesystem yet).
+      are defined for space that is available per node or per site on all nodes of the VSC.
    -  These file systems are not exported to other VSC sites.

 Since these directories are not necessarily mounted on the same